jonathan-chin/mec-cs/2024-summer/README.md

 # Pre Assessment - Knowledge

 Please download [this file](https://github.com/jonathan-chin/mec-cs/raw/main/2024-summer/preassessment_knowledge.docx) and answer all the questions in it as best you can.

 Once you are done, upload it to our [Airtable](https://airtable.com/appudInR1oW4SZ2yy/shrUYo7AuCtdIK0VP).
 Don't forget to select your name when submitting!

+# Pre Assessment - Coding

+Please download [this file](https://github.com/jonathan-chin/mec-cs/blob/main/2024-summer/preassessment_coding.pdf).
+It contains 5 coding problems.
+As best as you can, for each problem, write a `.py` file that accomplishes the task.
+Name the `.py` file in the following format: `q#.py`.
+For example, `q1.py` will answer question 1, `q2.py` will answer question 2, etc.

+Once you are done, upload all of the files to our [Airtable](https://airtable.com/appudInR1oW4SZ2yy/shrDgCDdULdC9MuMt)

 # Important Links